polyaxon/polyaxon/site/docs/core/scheduling-strategies/queue-routing.md

 ### Queues

-A queue is a concept that Polyaxon uses to prepare fully compiled and resolved operations before routing them to the namespace / cluster where they should be running on.
+A queue is a concept that Polyaxon uses to prepare fully compiled and resolved operations before routing them to the namespace/cluster where they should be running on.

 Every queue in Polyaxon can define a priority and a concurrency.
-By default, queues are created with the maximum concurrency limit, and the highest priority level.
+By default, queues are created with the maximum concurrency limit and the highest priority level.
 In that case, if a queue is created with the default configuration it will be used only for routing purposes.

- * Concurrency: By default each queue is created with the maximum concurrency limit, unless the user sets a concurrency limit [-1, ...].
+ * Concurrency: By default, each queue is created with the maximum concurrency limit, unless the user sets a concurrency limit [-1, ...].

- * Priority: By default each queue is created with the highest priority, unless the user sets a priority level [-1, ...].
+ * Priority: By default, each queue is created with the highest priority, unless the user sets a priority level [-1, ...].

 > To manage queues please check the [management section](/docs/management/ui/queues/)

 ## Queueing

-When a user runs an independent operation, Polyaxon will automatically start compiling and resolving that operation and will put it on the queue defined in the operation, if no queue is defined in th operation, the default queue assigned to the project will be used.
+When a user runs an independent operation, Polyaxon will automatically start compiling and resolving that operation and will put it on the queue defined in the operation, if no queue is defined in the operation, the default queue assigned to the project will be used.

 > To define a queue on the [component](/docs/core/specification/component/#queue), on the [operation](/docs/core/specification/operation/#queue),